9 Tips Training Professionals NEED To Know About Social Media Marketing

-In our recent Training Industry Benchmark Report, we revealed that the biggest challenge facing training professionals is successfully marketing courses in an increasingly competitive industry.
-Little wonder, when you consider that reputation and referrals are still thought of as the most effective ways to market courses, while digital marketing tools like Google Ads and SEO are woefully under-appreciated.
+In our recent Training Industry Benchmark Report, we revealed that 31% of training professionals struggle with effective course promotion.
+Little wonder, when you consider that reputation and referrals are still thought of as the most effective ways to market courses, while digital marketing tools like Google Ads and SEO are woefully under-valued.

 Social media marketing fits neatly into that bracket – and there are two primary reasons for that: